huyphan/KittyGPT/README.md

 Please note that while this application is open-source and free to use, the usage of the OpenAI API is not free.
 Ensure you are aware of the associated costs before using the application extensively.

+## Why I created this project

+I needed to streamline my ChatGPT workflow, but I encountered several limitations with existing tools available in the market.
+They were either overly expensive, web-based (making me hesitant to trust them with my API key), or lacking the specific features I required.
+As a personal weekend challenge, I embarked on creating this project to learn SwiftUI and see how far I could go.
+The code was written with significant guidance and assistance from ChatGPT itself.

 ## Requirements

 * macOS 13.0 (Ventura) or above.